 Add Other Flavors to the Beer

-Rather than drinking beer neat, you could add a sugary beverage like 7-up to your beer for the sweetness to balance the bitter flavor and make it more palatable.
+Rather than drinking beer neat, you could add a sugary beverage like 7-up to your beer.
+The sweetness will balance the bitter flavor and make it more palatable.

 Most commonly, lemonade is added to a beer to make a shandy in a 50:50 ratio, although just a dash of lemonade, known as a lager top in the UK, can also help mask the beer flavor without being too sweet.

-Other fruit juices can also be added to a beer to give it more of a fruit punch flavor, and just a spoonful of fresh fruits such as raspberries, cherries, or even lemons can totally transform the flavor of a beer.
+Other fruit juices can also be added to beer to give it more of a fruit punch flavor.
+A spoonful of fresh fruits such as raspberries, cherries, or even lemons can totally transform the flavor of a beer.